 That way you won't blow your entire savings account on someone else's party of a lifetime.
 If you're not sure how much to budget for what, break down each event that you'll be attending and jot down a list of estimated expenses for each.

-Or the at least the dates you're unavailable during the next year or so.
-When the bride or MOH start planning dates for the bridal shower or bachelorette party, it will be good if they have your "no-go" dates handy.
+Or at least the dates you're unavailable during the next year or so.
+When the bride or maid of honor starts planning dates for the bridal shower or bachelorette party, it will be good if they have your "no-go" dates handy.

 Whether you've never been a bridesmaid or you've been one 16 times, it's always useful to flip through new wedding trends and bridesmaid etiquette to make sure you're in the loop with what to do.

 Markdown any important dates in your calendar.
 Include the bachelorette party, bridal shower, wedding date (of course) and even smaller milestones, such as when the bride is going dress shopping.